An ACT Government Website

 By seeking this diversity of stories, views, ideas and advice, the end-result is more strongly connected to the real needs and priorities of businesses, communities and people.

-The focus of this co-design process is to:
+The focus of the co-design process was to:

-- Play back what has been heard in the Discovery to hear different perspectives on this including opportunities, risks and gaps.
+• play back what has been heard in the Discovery phase to hear different perspectives on this including opportunities, risks and gaps

-There will be 5 roundtables held in this phase including, 3 in December 2025 and 2 in January 2026.
-Interested participants only need to attend one roundtable in this phase.
+There were 5 roundtables held in this phase including, 3 in December 2025 and 2 in January 2026.

 Validation